gregmturek/AWS-SAA-C03-Notes/README.md

 Sign in to multiple devices with the same username/password provides central management for assets.

+it functions in three modes

+Simple AD - An implementation of Samba 4 (compatibility with basics AD functions) AWS Managed Microsoft AD - An actual Microsoft AD DS Implementation AD Connector which proxies requests back to an on-premises directory.

 #### 1.17.8.1.
 AWS managed implementation

 Runs within a VPC as a private service.